CGATOxford/CGATPipelines/doc/PipelineReports.rst

 .. todo::

-   Some text here about why sphinxreport
+   Some text here about why CGATReport

 Advanced topics
 ===============